ebprado/AMBARTI/README.md

 # Simulate data -----------------------------------------------------------

-# We will follow the simulation strategy detailed in Section 3.1 of the
-# Josse et al paper

 # Specify fixed values
 Q = 1 # Number of components
 I = 10 # Number of genotypes